James Hopgood: more than Thomas Cubitt’s Solicitor

 After a chance meeting with the treasurer, Rt.
 Hon.
 James Stansfeld, of the London School of Medicine for Women whilst on holiday in Whitby in 1876, he persuaded the medical officers of the Royal Free to accept students from the School into the wards for clinical teaching thereby opening the way for them to qualify for a place on the Medical Register from 1877.

-In view of his support of the feminine cause it is very interesting to note that his house eventually became part of the site purchased for the building of the South London Hospital for Women.
+In view of his support of the female doctors becoming qualified he would probably have been delighted that his old house eventually became part of the site purchased for the building of the South London Hospital for Women.
 Its founder, Miss Chadwick, was a surgeon who had qualified in 1893 from the London School of Medicine for – Women and the Royal Free Hospital.

 He was adviser to the Kemp Town Committee succeeding George Faithful who was Thomas Read Kemp’s nominee [reference required].